KayLotura2/roll-character/README.md

 Roll Character is a simple discord bot that generates dynamic NPCS.

+### How to Use

+Click this link to invite [roll-character](https://t.co/9X0A9QqWst?amp=1) as a discord bot into your server.
+When it's in your server it will respond to the command `!npc` with a randomly generated NPC.

 ### To Run Your Own Instance of Roll Character

 In the project directory: